britairving/UVP_plots_basic/README.md

 # UVP_tools | Basic tools for reading and plotting UVP data
 ## Introduction
 This repository was developed to simplify visualizing Underwater Vision Profiler (UVP) data for the multiple users in the [McDonnell Lab](https://sites.google.com/alaska.edu/mcdonnell/) group.
+Code has been adapted and built from the original work of Dr. Andrew McDonnell, Jessica Pretty, and Stephanie O'Daly.

+See McDonnell Lab's GitHub page: https://github.com/amcdonnell-lab

 This toolbox is very much a work in progress and I welcome feedback and comments.